-It’s been a hard year away from the friendly faces in our offices at The Climate Corporation (Climate).
+It’s been a hard year away from the friendly faces in our offices at Climate LLC (Climate).
 One of the things we have so looked forward to at the beginning of 2021 is to bring our teams back together after the new year and really add some wind in our sails with our annual hackathon.

 Our roles in the hackathon are logistical; we assist in the execution of the week-long annual innovation competition each year, despite not being true scientists ourselves.
 Before coming to work at Climate, neither of us had ever taken part in a hackathon from the participant’s perspective!